microsoft/VSExtensibility/docs/new-extensibility-model/extension-guides/editor/editor.md

 When you run your extension, you should see:

-- [ITextViewOpenClosedListener.TextViewOpenedAsync()](./../../api/Microsoft.VisualStudio.Extensibility.Editor.md#M-Microsoft-VisualStudio-Extensibility-Editor-UI-ITextViewOpenClosedListener-TextViewOpenedAsync-Microsoft-VisualStudio-Extensibility-Editor-UI-ITextView,System-Threading-CancellationToken-) called anytime an editor is opened by the user.
+- [ITextViewOpenClosedListener.TextViewOpenedAsync()](./../../api/Microsoft.VisualStudio.Extensibility.Editor.md#M-Microsoft-VisualStudio-Extensibility-Editor-UI-ITextViewOpenClosedListener-TextViewOpenedAsync-Microsoft-VisualStudio-Extensibility-Editor-UI-ITextView,System-Threading-CancellationToken-) called anytime a text view is opened by the user.
-- [ITextViewOpenClosedListener.TextViewClosedAsync()](./../../api/Microsoft.VisualStudio.Extensibility.Editor.md#M-Microsoft-VisualStudio-Extensibility-Editor-UI-ITextViewOpenClosedListener-TextViewClosedAsync-Microsoft-VisualStudio-Extensibility-Editor-UI-ITextView,System-Threading-CancellationToken-) called anytime an editor is closed by the user.
+- [ITextViewOpenClosedListener.TextViewClosedAsync()](./../../api/Microsoft.VisualStudio.Extensibility.Editor.md#M-Microsoft-VisualStudio-Extensibility-Editor-UI-ITextViewOpenClosedListener-TextViewClosedAsync-Microsoft-VisualStudio-Extensibility-Editor-UI-ITextView,System-Threading-CancellationToken-) called anytime a text view is closed by the user.
-- [ITextViewChangedListener.TextViewChangedAsync()](./../../api/Microsoft.VisualStudio.Extensibility.Editor.md#M-Microsoft-VisualStudio-Extensibility-Editor-UI-ITextViewChangedListener-TextViewChangedAsync-Microsoft-VisualStudio-Extensibility-Editor-UI-TextViewChangedArgs,System-Threading-CancellationToken-) called anytime a user makes a text change in the editor.
+- [ITextViewChangedListener.TextViewChangedAsync()](./../../api/Microsoft.VisualStudio.Extensibility.Editor.md#M-Microsoft-VisualStudio-Extensibility-Editor-UI-ITextViewChangedListener-TextViewChangedAsync-Microsoft-VisualStudio-Extensibility-Editor-UI-TextViewChangedArgs,System-Threading-CancellationToken-) called anytime a user makes a text change to a text document displayed by a text view.

-Each of these methods are passed an [ITextViewSnapshot](./../../api/Microsoft.VisualStudio.Extensibility.Editor.md#T-Microsoft-VisualStudio-Extensibility-Editor-UI-ITextViewSnapshot) containing the state of the text editor at the time the user invoked the action and a CancellationToken that will have `IsCancellationRequested == true` when the IDE wishes to cancel a pending action. the IDE wishes to cancel a pending action.
+Each of these methods are passed an [ITextViewSnapshot](./../../api/Microsoft.VisualStudio.Extensibility.Editor.md#T-Microsoft-VisualStudio-Extensibility-Editor-UI-ITextViewSnapshot) containing the state of the text view and text text document at the time the user invoked the action and a CancellationToken that will have `IsCancellationRequested == true` when the IDE wishes to cancel a pending action.

 ## Define when your extension is relevant